asociadoC/netstuff/README.md

 Just take a look at the results from networks.txt, and also netranges.txt ..

 I blocked some of the ranges in my servers firewalls and life got very easy since then, since they run a lot more stable.

+In here is just an snippet of 1700 ipaddresses, check the results ..